sbrodehl/pyPublicDecompWT/README.md

 The versioning scheme of the python bindings is the PublicDecompWT version with the additional version of the python bindings.

-Example: version 1 of the python bindings for PublicDecompWT version 2.8.1 is 2.8.1.1
+Example: Version 1 of the python bindings for PublicDecompWT version 2.8.1 is 2.8.1.1

 [1]: https://github.com/sbrodehl/pyPublicDecompWT
 [2]: https://gitlab.eumetsat.int/open-source/PublicDecompWT